lanyunzhu99/LLaFS/README.md

 This paper is under submission.
 We will release the code after paper acceptance.

-If you have any question, please feel free to contact the author by Lanyun_zhu@mymail.sutd.edu.sg.
+If you have any question, please feel free to contact the author by lanyun_zhu@mymail.sutd.edu.sg.